 - 1. Complete the Record of Release of Information.
 This form can be found in the school counselor's office and only needs to be completed once.
 If you are not 18, this will require a parent/guardian signature. - 2.
-Once completed, turn Record of Release of Information into the appropriate office staff to have transcripts prepared and notify your counselor of your transcript request. - 3.
-Any institution that requires paper copies of transcripts sent to them will be assessed a \$3.00 processing fee for each transcript.
-The fee must be paid before transcripts are prepared.
-Upon graduation, a final transcript will be sent free of charge.
-There will be no charge for sending electronic transcripts to any institution. - 4.
-If you are picking transcripts up to send on your own, the office staff will let you know when they will be ready.
+Once completed, turn Record of Release of Information in to the appropriate secretary to have transcripts prepared. - 3.
+The first transcript you order is free of charge.
+After the first transcript is ordered, each subsequent transcript is \$3.
+The fee must be paid before transcripts are prepared. - 4.
+If you are picking transcripts up to send on your own, the secretary will let you know when they will be ready.